AymericFerreira/spineReconstruction/README.md

 This project is based mainly on [Pymesh](https://github.com/PyMesh/PyMesh) and [Scikit-Image](https://scikit-image.org/).

+The project is **still in development** if you need to use a part of all the project, do not hesitate to contact me !

 ## Purpose

-The code is based on 5 steps, from the image obtained after acquisition to the calculation of metrics, and divided in 5 explicitly named python files.
+The code is divided in 5 steps, from the image obtained after acquisition to the calculation of metrics, and divided in 5 explicitly named python files.

 ### Image enhancement